Grandchild Is Too Ugly, Columbian Grandma Returns It To Hospital Hoping To Swap For Another

 A woman from Santa Marta, Columbia attempted to return her grandchild to the hospital where it was born.
-The grandmother hoped to swap the child out with another, because it was ‘too ugly’
+The grandmother hoped to swap the child out with another, because it was “too ugly.”

 The unnamed woman convinced herself that the newborn was swapped at birth because it was simply too ugly to be related to her.
 She demanded that the hospital staff allow her to return the ugly infant and retrieve the child that belonged to her family.